willshiao/transcript-parser/README.md

     + A object with the real name as the key and an `Array` of the aliases' regular expressions as the value.
     + Example: `{ "Mr. Robot": [ /[A-Z\ ]*SLATER[A-Z\ ]*/ ] }`
         * Renames all speakers who match the regex to "Mr. Robot".

+Settings can be changed after object creation by changing the corresponding properties of `tp.settings`, where `tp` is an instance of `TranscriptParser`.

 ## Documentation